cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

 =======

-As anticipated, from version 0.5 the ``Signature`` base class also provides some helper methods that simplify the creation of signatures and aboid the need for you having to access the global container directly (at least most of the times).
+As anticipated, from version 0.5 the ``Signature`` base class also provides some helper methods that simplify the creation of signatures and avoid the need for you having to access the global container directly (at least most of the times).

 Following is a list of available methods.